 - Ms. Caroline Douglass, Executive Director for Flood and Coastal Risk Management, Environment Agency, UK

 - Ms. Anita van Breda, Senior Director for Environment and Disaster Management at World Wildlife Fund

 - Hans Pietersen, Rijkswaterstaat, The Netherlands

-- Maria Dillard, National Institute for Science and Technology, USA
+- Maria Dillard, National Institute for Standards and Technology, USA

 - Candice Piercy, US Army Corps of Engineers, USA

 - Steve Thur, National Oceanic and Atmospheric Administration, USA